released-software/llms-txt-generator/README.md

 2. When prompted:
    - Enter website URLs or sitemap.xml file paths (separated by commas)
-   - For multiple domains, you'll be asked to provide section names for grouping

 3. The script will generate a `LLMs.txt` file in the current directory with the following structure:
 ```markdown